JAGFx/ets2-dashboard-skin/README.md

 - Download the supported version zip `v1.11` at the [release](https://github.com/RenCloud/scs-sdk-plugin/releases/download/V.1.11/release_v_1_11.zip) page
-- Extract the DLL file into your game folder like `C:\you-game-path\bin\win_x64\plugins\`
+- Extract the DLL file into your game folder like `C:\your-game-path\bin\win_x64\plugins\` -- Note: If you own the Steam version, you can quickly access the game folder by right-clicking the game in your Steam library, hovering above 'Manage,' and clicking 'Browse local files.'
+You can proceed to navigate to bin > win_x64 > plugins.
 ### Installation

-You can use this dashboard without build anything.
+You can use this dashboard without building anything.

 You can download the `*.tar.gz` archive from the [release](https://github.com/JAGFx/ets2-dashboard-skin/releases/latest) page.

 Extract this archive and run the `ets2-dashboard-skin_vX.X.X.exe`.
-That's it !
+That's it!

 > Note: You need to start the game to see the dashboard